CHRO Sexual Harassment Prevention Training: Complete Connecticut Guide (2026)

 What Constitutes Sexual Harassment in Connecticut?

-In Connecticut, sexual harassment is illegal and is prohibited by
+In Connecticut, sexual harassment is illegal under:

 This law comprehensively defines sexual harassment in the workplace, which includes a range of behaviors and circumstances.
-Let’s understand the different forms of sexual harassment as defined under the statute:

-- Requests for sexual favors
+Requests for sexual favors

-- Conduct of a sexual nature
+Verbal, physical, or visual conduct of a sexual nature

 What is CHRO sexual harassment training?